Split earlobe correction is a relatively straightforward and quick procedure to repair a split earlobe.

 What Happens During Split Earlobe Correction Surgery?

 During split earlobe correction surgery, your surgeon will remove the damaged skin and reattach both sides.
 You create 2 raw sides and then stitch them together with either dissolvable stitches or sutures that will need to be later removed by your surgeon.
+Dissolvable stitches are absorbed by the body and don’t need to be removed by your surgeon.
 The scar will either be a straight line or zigzag pattern.
 The procedure takes between 30-45 minutes for both ears.
 You will be under local anaesthetic to numb the area.

 What are the Benefits of Split Earlobe Correction Surgery?

 If you have a split earlobe from an earring or injury, you may find that you feel self-conscious.
 Even heavy earrings can put a lot of pressure on the earlobe.
 Fortunately, the procedure is straightforward and a relatively quick fix to repair a split earlobe.

 - Minimal scarring

 - Repair splits in earlobe from earrings, trauma, sports, and injury

 Who is the Ideal Candidate for Split Earlobe Correction?

 The ideal candidate for this treatment has torn, stretched, or injured earlobes.
 They may have split earlobes from heavy earrings or from an injury.
 Perhaps, you would like to wear earrings or you dread wearing your hair in certain styles that show off your earlobes.

 How Long Does it Take to Recover From Split Earlobe Correction Surgery?